-Public Health Impacts Estimation
+Public Health Considerations

 Converting the changes in air pollutants to air quality concentrations requires an air dispersion model which requires emission rates from other sources (point sources, industrial, agriculture and so forth), along with meteorological factors such as, among others, temperature, wind speed/direction, altitude, humidity.
-Furthermore, for air quality conformity analysis, MPOs are instead required to meet a certain budget of pollutants (absolute amount, versus concentrations and densities) that are assigned by the state and federal agencies.
-Therefore, in order to estimate the public health impacts, there exists a broad range of open-source tools, such as the WHO's AQ+ tool113, that enable an ad-hoc level of impact analysis to estimate the health impacts with respect to changes in quantity of pollutants.
+The strategic plan is not an air quality conformity analysis.
+For conformity analysis, MPOs are instead required to meet a certain budget of pollutants (absolute amount, versus concentrations and densities) that are assigned by the state and federal agencies.
+A broad range of open-source tools, such as the WHO's AQ+ tool111 enable an ad-hoc level of impact analysis to estimate the health impacts with respect to changes in quantity of pollutants.
 For example, according to the WHO, reducing PM10 from 70 to 20 equals a 15% reduction in the number of air pollution-related deaths.
 In other words, for every 10% reduction in PM10, a 2.1% reduction is achieved in the number of air-pollution related illnesses.
+PM2.5 was not considered in the WHO analysis, but according to the USEPA MOVES model emission rate documentation, a factor can be applied to PM10 to convert it to PM2.5 - which certain limitations.
 US EPA Benmap model also provides emission reduction elasticities to translate to other types of health impacts related to chronic illnesses and asthma-related effects.
 However, this approach provides only an illustrative summary and more precise quantification of public health implications would require further study from state and local environmental/health agencies.

-Economic Impact
+Economic Considerations